itsbalamurali/balticum/README.md

 ## Acknowledgments

-The Baltic ID crate was developed  inspiration from the services provided by SK ID Solutions.
+The balticum crate is developed with inspiration from the services provided by SK ID Solutions.

 Special thanks to the Rust community for their support and contributions.